10. S3 classes#

 Exercise 10.9

-Update the above methods so that we can also create named objects of the class categorical (i.e., equipped with the names attribute).
+Update the preceding methods so that we can also create named objects of the class categorical (i.e., equipped with the names attribute).

 Exercise 10.10

 The levels of x are sorted lexicographically, not numerically.
-Introduce a single method that would make the above code (when rerun without any alterations) generate a more natural result.
+Introduce a single method that would let the above code (when rerun without any alterations) generate a more natural result.

-With S3, the dispatching is done most often based on the class of only one[14] argument: by default, the first one from the parameter list.
+With S3, dispatching is most often done based on the class of only one[11] argument: by default, the first one from the parameter list.

 For example, the c function is a generic that dispatches on the first argument’s class.
-Let us overload it for categorical objects.
-In other words, let us create a function dispatched by the generic when called on a series of objects whose first element is of the said class.
+Let’s overload it for categorical objects.
+In other words, we will create a function to be called by the generic when it is invoked on a series of objects whose first element is of the said class.

 c.categorical <- function(...)